zeromq/libzmq/builds/zos/README.md

 * ZeroMQ 4.0.4, using IBM XL C/C++ compiler, as XPLINK in LP64 mode

-(Other combinations are likely to work, possibly with minor changes, but have not been tested.)
+Other combinations are likely to work, possibly with minor changes, but have not been tested.
+Both static library and DLL modes have been tested.

 There are some minor limitations (detailed below), but all core functionality tests run successfully.

-## Quickstart on z/OS UNIX System Services
+## Quickstart: building ZeroMQ on z/OS UNIX System Services

 Assuming [z/OS UNIX System Services](http://www-03.ibm.com/systems/z/os/zos/features/unix/) is